nrkno/dotnetskolen/README_EN.md

 #### Ping

-Now that we've become familiar with some basic concepts in .NET applications, we can start putting together our own web API.
-To do that, we need a middleware pipeline that can process the HTTP requests coming into our API.
+Now that we're familiar with some fundamental .NET concepts, let's start building our web API.
+A key component is the middleware pipeline, which handles incoming HTTP requests.

-In .NET 6, Microsoft introduced "minimal APIs" which are a set of methods that make it easier to get started defining the behavior of a host.
-For web applications, Microsoft has created "minimal APIs" which make it easy to add functions to the "middleware pipeline" of a web application that handles incoming HTTP requests for a given path.
-We can use this to create a "ping" endpoint.
+.NET 6 introduced *minimal APIs*, simplifying the process of defining application behavior.
+For web applications, these minimal APIs provide a streamlined way to add request-handling functions to the middleware pipeline for specific paths.
+We'll use this approach to create a "ping" endpoint.

 Open `Program.fs` in the API project, and replace the contents of the file with the code below: